-354 Roxbury Drive is a 27" outfall line that is part of the Flint River Outfall.
-This line is scheduled for a complete replacement and size increase as recommended by the SSES program as well as the Capacity Model.
-Work is currently underway with a projected completion date of January 2021.
-It is part of the Flint River Phase 3 Project.
+354 Roxbury Drive is located adjacent to the Flint River Outfall.
+The Flint River Outfall was a very old sanitary sewer trunk line that was scheduled for a complete replacement and size increase as recommended by the SSES program as well as the Capacity Model.
+Work has been completed past the area where this SSO event occurred, and subsequent heavy rain events have not caused any SSO events after completion of this work.
+The existing 27" line has been upgraded to a 48" line and is part of the Flint River Phase 3 Project, which will be complete by the October 2021.